Berry Nieuwenhuys: Life and playing career

 Born in Boksburg, Transvaal Province, Nieuwenhuys worked as an engineer and played for his hometown side Boksburg FC and the Germiston Callies before signing for Liverpool in September 1933.
 He became one of nine players from Boksburg to participate in the English and Scottish leagues during the 1930s.
 Liverpool, in particular, fielded at least six South Africans during the decade, including prolific goalscorer Gordon Hodgson.
 He debuted against Tottenham Hotspur on 23 September, in a First Division fixture at White Hart Lane, as a replacement for Harry Taylor on the right wing.
-It proved to be an auspicious beginning, with Liverpool defeating Tottenham 3-0.
+It proved to be an auspicious beginning, with Liverpool defeating Tottenham 3–0.
 He contributed to two of the goals, through his accurate crosses to Alf Hanson and Sam English.
 He registered his first goal a week later, on 30 September, against city rivals Everton.
 His 32nd-minute strike, along with Hanson's 60th-minute and English's 80th-minute goals, gave Liverpool a 3–2 win.

 The club's overall performances in the league were unremarkable during manager George Patterson's eight-year tenure.
 Liverpool's league form deteriorated dramatically in the 1935-36 season, in which the club finished 19th.
 Patterson, suffering from stress and serious illness, resigned and was replaced by Southampton's George Kay.

-Along with his incredible pace and quicksilver feet Nieuwenhuys could also hit a venomous shot and he would often be seen cutting in from the wide berth to unleash an unstoppable strike at goal.
+Along with his pace and quicksilver feet Nieuwenhuys could also hit a venomous shot and he would often be seen cutting in from the wide berth to unleash an unstoppable strike at goal.

 In 1939, in recognition of Nieuwenhuys reaching five years at the club, Liverpool rewarded their midfielder with a benefit match against city rivals Everton.
 The occasion attracted 13,000 people and generated £685 (equivalent to £123,000 in 2008).

 During the Second World War, Nieuwenhuys volunteered for the Royal Air Force, receiving Czechoslovakia's Medal of Merit.
 Many of his teammates, including compatriots Arthur Riley and Dirk Kemp, also enlisted in the British Armed Forces.

 He guested for both Arsenal and West Ham United as well as Lovell's Athletic, the works team for Lovell's sweet factory in Newport, Monmouthshire, Wales.

 Nieuwenhuys had a passion for sports cars and, prior to enlistment, bought a Jaguar from Carroll Levis for £50.
 It remained in a journalist's garage for the duration of the war.